 Do have a painful toothache, discomforting gum inflammation, or missing teeth?
 If so, you may need oral surgery to correct issues like these that can impact the long-lasting health of your smile significantly.
 Oral surgery is used in the effort to preserve your overall health and wellness.

 Although the thought itself can be nerve-wracking, surgical dental care is more common then you may think.
 Many individuals will need tooth extraction during their lifetime, such as wisdom tooth removal.

-These specialty treatments, provided by renowned dentist, Dr. Donald E. Couchman, offer many benefits to your dental function and appearance, including replacing lost or extracted teeth.
+These specialty treatments, provided by renowned dentist, Dr. Trent Sayers, offer many benefits to your dental function and appearance, including replacing lost or extracted teeth.

 If you or a loved one suspect you may require surgical dental care, don’t wait!
 Contact Couchman Center for Complete Dentistry in Colorado Springs to speak to a member of our knowledgeable team about your dental concerns.
 Get the treatment you need today!